thesonofwil/receipt_processor_challenge/README.md

 # Receipt Processor Challenge

 This is an implementation of [Fetch-Rewards Receipt Processor Challenge](https://github.com/fetch-rewards/receipt-processor-challenge).
 The application is developed in TypeScript using Node.js and Express, and can be run using Docker.
+Unit tests are developed using [Jest](https://jestjs.io/).

 ## Endpoints